dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 `getToolbarControlsLeft()`  | Returns a list of `ToolbarItem`s.
 Adding items to the list will automatically create a toolbar between the tab bar and the module content and show the items on the left side
 `getToolbarControlsRight()` | Returns a list of `ToolbarItem`s.
 Adding items to the list will automatically create a toolbar between the tab bar and the module content and show the items on the right side
 `close()`                   | Will immediately close the module, without calling `destroy()` first (see [Module Lifecycle](#module-lifecycle))
+`setCloseable(boolean)`     | Will return true when the tab of the module should be closeable.

 # Using the Components
 ## ToolbarItem